 About This Wine:

 This wine is named for layers of dolomitic limestone unique to the Niagara Escarpment.
 Through the forces of erosion, these rock strata have come to enrich the soils of the Escarpment’s benchlands.
-Originating from selected vineyards along these gentle slopes, this Chardonnay bears the mark of its origins.
-The calcareous clays of these sites contribute to the citrus character and stony nuances that are the wine’s hallmark.
+Originating entirely from selected vineyards along these gentle slopes, this Cabernet Franc bears the mark of its origins.
+The calcareous clays of these sites contribute to the mint-berry fruit and spiciness that are the wine’s hallmark.

 Residual Sugar- 5 g/L

-Ready for consumption on release, this wine is at its best between 2012 and 2015.
+Ready for consumption upon release, this vintage is at its prime between 2011 and 2013.

 Ontario Retail Price: